Marmaladepen/liberty-amazon-donator/README.md

-# Liberty Amazon Donator
+# Liberty Amazon Donator (Chrome Extension)

 ## Summary

-Automatically applies Amazon Affiliate Tracking Id of Liberty-promoting organizations to Amazon webpages you visit.
+Chrome extension that automatically applies Amazon Affiliate Tracking Id of Liberty-promoting organizations to Amazon webpages you visit.

 ## Purpose
 *Liberty Amazon Donator* is a Chrome browser extension that makes it easy to direct a portion of the money you spend on Amazon to your favorite Liberty organization at no cost to you!